 - An improved First Year Camper area with individual and specialized instruction areas for different skills and patrols, as well as a central meeting area. - The Resica Rangers program will consist of a week of morning program with Scouts placed in patrols to reinforce the Patrol Method. - Skill instruction will take place between 9:00 am to 12:30 pm each day.
-On Thursday afternoon and evening, Rangers will also participate in a five-mile hike and overnighter. - In addition to Scout skills and rank advancement requirements, Rangers will have the opportunity to earn Nature merit badge.
+On Thursday afternoon and evening, Rangers will also participate in a five-mile hike and overnighter. - In addition to Scout skills and rank advancement requirements, Rangers will have the opportunity to earn Exploration and Nature merit badges.